Bluelightning26/billcoin/src/pages/posts/about.md

 alt:
 tags:
 ---
-hi there, i'm dhyan! a high school junior from New England!
+hi there, i'm dhyan! a high school junior from New England, usa!

 i've always been fascinated by the existence of money.
 A simple piece of paper, or a small metal piece can hold an enormous amount of value that is worth tenfold itself.

-Only due to a promise.
+**This is only due to a promise.**
 A promise that it can be exchanged for goods and services, and is often backed by a government.
 It is truly a testament to the power of human trust and cooperation.